Wrapper for Moku Compile

 Wrapper changes

-From MokuOS version 4.1.1 and above, we recommend users to use CustomInstrument entity wrapper.
-This change mainly affect the Control register definition and the availability of Status registers.
+From MokuOS version 4.1.1 and above, we recommend users use the CustomInstrument entity wrapper.
+This change mainly affects the Control register definition and the availability of Status registers.
 For legacy purposes, CustomWrapper is still available but will be deprecated soon.

-To implement your custom design, Moku Compile requires an entity to define the interface as well as a simple abstraction from the instrument slot.
-The wrapper is provided in both VHDL and Verilog.
+To implement your custom design, Moku Compile requires an entity to define the interface and a simple abstraction from the instrument slot.
+The wrapper is provided in both VHDL and Verilog (SystemVerilog).

-Note when using Verilog, the wrapper needs to be declared before proceeding to define the custom architecture.
+Note when using Verilog: the wrapper needs to be declared before defining the custom architecture.
 For ease of use, this wrapper declaration is automatically generated whenever a new Verilog file is created.

 # Implementing the wrapper